-- Install and configure Netware 5.1. - Manage users, groups and login security in a Netware 5.1 environment. - Create a Directory Tree structure and network file system. - Manage trustee assignments and file attributes. - Install Netware client software. - Install applications on a Netware server. - Install Netware printing support. - Configure NT Server for interoperability with Netware servers. - Manage a Netware 5.1 network including backups and remote management.
+- Install and configure Netware 5.1. - Manage users, groups and login security in a Netware 5.1 environment. - Create a Directory Tree structure and network file system to required specifications. - Manage trustee assignments and file attributes. - Install Netware client software. - Install applications on a Netware server. - Install Netware printing support. - Configure NT Server for interoperability with Netware servers. - Manage a Netware 5.1 network including backups and remote management. - Demonstrate an awareness of typical security threats in Netware networks and be able to take steps to prevent or minimize the impact of such threats.

-This learning outcome will constitute approximately 40% of the course.
+This learning outcome will constitute approximately 45% of the course.